-Marco Allegra (Laurea, International relations, University of Torino; MA Near and Middle Eastern Studies, SOAS - University of London; PhD Political Science, University of Torino) is postdoctoral Research Fellow at the Instituto de Ciências Sociais da Universidade de Lisboa (ICS-UL), where he integrates the research group "Ambiente, Território e Sociedade" (Environment, Territory and Society).
-He is Principal Investigator of the project exPERts (FCT Project Grant, €165,000; Ref: PTDC/ATP-EUR/4309/2014).
+“Marco Allegra (Laurea, International relations, University of Torino; MA Near and Middle Eastern Studies, SOAS - University of London; PhD Political Science, University of Torino) is a Investigador Auxiliar at ICS-ULisboa, where he integrates the research group Environment, Territory and Society and the Urban Transition Hub.

 He is Principal Investigator of the project exPERts: Making Sense of Planning Expertise: housing policy and the role of experts in the Programa Especial de Realojamento (PER)’ (FCT Project Grant, €165,000; Ref: PTDC/ATP-EUR/4309/2014, 2016-2019; www.expertsproject.org), and member of the research team of the project HOPES (HOusing PErspectives and Struggles.
 Futures of housing movements, policies and dynamics in Lisbon and beyond (funded by FCT; PTDC/GES-URB/28826/2017, 2018-2021).

 His area of expertise includes Middle East politics and the Israeli-Palestinian conflict, planning theory and urban studies; his current research activity focuses on housing policy and the role of knowledge in the policy process.
 Marco has previously worked at the University of Turin and at CIES-IUL as lecturer and postdoctoral researcher.